Skip to main content

 Neurodegenerative disorders

-While studies are nonfiction, a 2022 review looking at the association between telomere length and neurodegenerative diseases found that over 50% of papers reviewed reported that shorter telomere length could be a definite risk factor for neurodegenerative disorders.
+While the study is nonfiction, a 2022 review looking at the association between telomere length and neurodegenerative diseases found that over 50% of papers reviewed reported that shorter telomere length could be a definite risk factor for neurodegenerative disorders.

 Osteoporosis